KenT2/tboplayer/README.md

     * Download actual media URL [when] - defines when to extract the actual media from the given URL, either upon adding the URL or when playing it

+    * Youtube video quality - lets you choose between "small", "medium" and "high" qualities (Youtube only feature)

     * youtube-dl location - path to youtube-dl binary

     * youtube-dl transcoder - prefer to use either avconv or ffmpeg when using youtube-dl for extracting data from online supported services